 There are several kinds of chemotherapy drugs used for patients with esophageal cancer.
 In some instances, a combination of drugs is used.
 Chemotherapy is administered in cycles, with a period of treatment followed by a period of rest to allow the body to recover from the treatment’s side effects.
 The length and number of treatments, as well as the specific kind and dosage of medications used, will vary from patient to patient.

-- Radiation therapy is also used for many patients with esophageal cancer.
-With this treatment, high-energy beams are directed at or implanted in an esophageal tumor, with the intent of slowing down or stopping the tumor growth.
+Radiation therapy is another commonly used treatment for esophageal cancer.
+With this treatment, high-energy beams are used to destroy cancer cells.
+There are two main forms of radiation therapy – external beam radiation therapy and brachytherapy.
+With external beam radiation therapy, a machine outside the body delivers radiation to a tumor.
+Brachytherapy involves placing small radioactive particles directly into the body near a cancer site.
 Moffitt’s radiation oncology services for esophageal cancer include intensity-modulated radiation therapy (IMRT), brachytherapy, image-guided radiation therapy (IGRT) and stereotactic body radiotherapy (SBRT), as well as other options.

 No referrals are necessary to meet with Moffitt’s oncologists.
-To request an appointment with our esophageal cancer treatment team call 1-888-MOFFITT or fill out a new patient registration form online.
+To request an appointment with our esophageal cancer treatment team, call 1-888-663-3488 or fill out a new patient registration form online.